DataDog/datadog-ci/src/commands/sourcemaps/README.md

 - `git` executable is installed
 - `datadog-ci` is run within the git repository

-When these requirements are met, the upload command reports Git information such as the current commit hash, the repository URL, and the list of tracked file paths in the code repository.
+When these requirements are met, the upload command reports Git information such as:
-Each sourcemap uploaded gets such information associated with it.
+- the current commit hash
+- the repository URL

-Only tracked file paths that could be related to the sourcemap being uploaded are gathered.
+- for each sourcemap, the list of file paths that are tracked in the repository.
+Only tracked file paths that could be related to a sourcemap are gathered.
-For example: A sourcemap containing `["webpack:///./src/folder/example.ts"]` inside its `sources` attribute will have associated with it all tracked file paths with `example.ts` as filename.
+For example, for a sourcemap referencing `["webpack:///./src/folder/example.ts"]` inside its `sources` attribute, the command will gather all file paths with `example.ts` as filename.

 #### Override repository URL